Our power stations

 1 industrial gas turbine (dual fuel)

-upgrade in 2017.
-It services the Tennant Creek township and
+19.5 TCPS was commissioned in 1975 and underwent a significant upgrade in 2017.
+It services the Tennant Creek township and surrounding communities as far as Ali Curung.

-Yulara Power Station (YPS)Landscape image of Yulara Power Station with Uluru in the background 8 reciprocating sets 9.1 YPS services the Ayers Rock Resort and the Yulara township.
+Yulara Power Station (YPS)Landscape image of Yulara Power Station with Uluru in the background 7 reciprocating sets (diesel) 8.8 YPS has been operational since 1983.
+It services the Ayers Rock

-Kings Canyon Power Station (KCPS)Kings Canyon solar array 3 reciprocating sets (diesel) 1.1 KCPS is the only commercial source of electricity in the Kings
+Kings Canyon Power Station (KCPS)Kings Canyon solar array 3 reciprocating sets (diesel) 1.1 KCPS has been in operation since 2003.
+It is the only commercial source of electricity in the Kings Canyon area, servicing the Kings Canyon Resort and domestic customers.
+Plans are in place to begin recommissioning the onsite solar farm in the coming years.

 Find power station addresses on our contact page.